Friday, May 6, 2011

 Thursday, March 17, 2011

-Joseph Iseman, a former partner at Paul, Weiss, Rifkind & Garrison, once advised Peter Schwed, the editorial director of Simon & Schuster, that preparing an index for any nonfiction book was a dangerous activity if any of the characters were still alive.
+Joseph Iseman, a former partner at the law firm of Paul, Weiss, Rifkind & Garrison, once advised Peter Schwed, the editorial director of Simon & Schuster, that preparing an index for any nonfiction book was a dangerous activity if any of the characters were still alive.

-Amazon's Look Inside, and Google Books (previously known as Google Book Search) made Iseman's advice to omit the names of living individuals from the index a relic of a pre-internet age.
+Amazon's Look Inside the Book feature, which allows potential customers to preview a book's content before making a purchase, has made Iseman's advice to omit the names of living individuals from the index a relic of a pre-internet age.
 Whereas, in the 1990s, you could still minimize the chances of getting sued for libel by omitting an index to your book, there's no hiding in today's digital world.

-*A handful of states, including Colorado and Georgia, have criminal libel statutes that allow the dead, i.e., their estates, to sue for libel.
-In Colorado any statement "tending to blacken the memory of one who is dead, or to impeach the honesty, integrity, virtue or reputation or expose the natural defects of one who is alive, and thereby to expose him to public hatred contempt or ridicule,” can get you into hot water if writing about a private individual.
+*A handful of states as of this writing, including Colorado and Georgia, have criminal libel statutes that allow the dead, i.e., their estates, to sue for libel.
+In Colorado, any statement "tending to blacken the memory of one who is dead, or to impeach the honesty, integrity, virtue or reputation or expose the natural defects of one who is alive, and thereby to expose him to public hatred contempt or ridicule,” can get you into hot water if writing about a private individual.
 For more information about criminal libel, click here.

 ###